OpenFn/primero-thailand/README.md

 ## (7) Administration
 ### Provisioning, Hosting, & Maintenance
 This integration is hosted on [OpenFn.org](https://openfn.org/projects) with Primero SaaS.
 OpenFn will provide ongoing maintenance support.

+### Error handling
+The sync can have 3 statutes in Primero:
+1. **Synced**: the data transfer was successful and HIS data is displayed in Primero
+2. **Not found**: the `national ID` was not found in HIS, no data is added to Primero
+3. **Failed**: an error occured during the process, no data is added to Primero

 ### Support
 Primero system administrators will be responsible for ongoing integration monitoring and management.